Golf Tutorials

 What "Hitting a Ground Ball" Really Means

 Before we fix the problem, let's quickly define it.
 Hitting a ground ball, also known as "topping" or "thinning" a shot, happens when the leading edge or bottom of the clubface strikes the ball at or above its equator (the middle line).
-For the ball to get launch, the clubface needs to strike the *back-bottom quadrant* of the ball, using the club's built-in loft to propel it upwards.
+For the ball to get launched, the clubface needs to strike the back-bottom quadrant of the ball, using the club's built-in loft to propel it upwards.
 When you top it, the club essentially smashes the ball down into the turf, which then pops it forward with very little loft.
 The goal is to get the low point of your swing to happen just after the golf ball, taking a small divot on the target side of where the ball was.

 Most topped shots and grounders come down to one thing: the low point of your swing has moved up, moved back, or both.
 Let's look at the most common reasons why this happens.